Exploring Neural Machine Translation (NMT)

 Neural machine translation is a single, well-trained system that can accurately translate source text to a target language.
 It does away with the need to use specialized systems that are typical of statistical machine learning.
 Its biggest strength is its ability to perform end-to-end direct learning.

 NMT applies to pretty much any language, including ones that are comprehended by relatively few people.
-Users can fine-tune translations to suit specific types and styles of languages, e.g., UK-English, US-English, and medical, financial, and scientific language.
+Users can fine-tune translations to suit specific types and styles of languages, e.g., UK-English, US-English, and medical, financial, and scientific languages.
 Several industries requiring custom-developed and high-accuracy machine translation use a blend of statistical and neural translation methods.

 The Pros and Cons of Neural Machine Translation (NMT)